Equifax Inc. (NYSE:EFX) Shares Bought by Bank of Montreal Can

 The business also recently announced a quarterly dividend, which was paid on Friday, September 17th.
 Stockholders of record on Tuesday, September 7th were given a $0.39 dividend.
 This represents a $1.56 annualized dividend and a dividend yield of 0.61%.
 The ex-dividend date of this dividend was Friday, September 3rd.
 Equifax’s payout ratio is currently 22.38%.

 A number of equities analysts have recently commented on the stock.
+Royal Bank of Canada raised their target price on shares of Equifax from $259.00 to $270.00 and gave the company a “sector perform” rating in a research note on Thursday, July 22nd.
+The Goldman Sachs Group raised their target price on shares of Equifax from $241.00 to $267.00 and gave the company a “neutral” rating in a research note on Friday, July 23rd.
 Needham & Company LLC raised their target price on shares of Equifax from $260.00 to $288.00 and gave the company a “buy” rating in a research note on Thursday, July 22nd.
-Morgan Stanley raised their target price on shares of Equifax from $241.00 to $253.00 and gave the company an “equal weight” rating in a research note on Thursday, September 23rd.
 Zacks Investment Research downgraded shares of Equifax from a “buy” rating to a “hold” rating and set a $265.00 target price on the stock. in a research note on Friday, July 23rd.
-The Goldman Sachs Group raised their target price on shares of Equifax from $241.00 to $267.00 and gave the company a “neutral” rating in a research note on Friday, July 23rd.
 Finally, Barclays lifted their price target on shares of Equifax from $285.00 to $330.00 and gave the stock an “overweight” rating in a research note on Tuesday, August 17th.
 Six research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $230.35.

 About Equifax